barakb/barakb.github.com/docs/resume.md

 My main technical interest today is strong type functional languges.
 I have in depth knowledge in varieties of disiplans from leadership to functional programming.

-Since Jun 2016 I have built an R&D department that is constantly learning and improving while not missing a single GA by a single day.
-As a result all we have zero turnover in the R&D.

 My email is **barak.bar@gmail.com**

 My phone is **054 5644593**

-### Looking for a position where I can

-* Be part of the management team.
-* Building teams that are using exciting and productive technology like Rust, Haskell, Elm, or any other functional language to build a new and exciting product that will make impact.

 ### Employment History